notsnakesilent/AMDStackGuard/README.md

 ## Research Hypotheses

 Hardware-assisted execution sampling can provide a more reliable reference for validating call stack integrity than memory-only approaches, enabling the detection of certain stack manipulation attacks with few false positives and manageable runtime overhead.

+## Research Claim

+AMDStackGuard demonstrates that user-mode stack spoofing can be reliably detected from kernel mode by validating consistency between:

+1. Memory-resident call stack state (UserRsp)
+2. Hardware-derived execution flow indicators (IBS)

+Under the stated threat model, a mismatch between these two signals constitutes a strong indicator of stack manipulation that cannot be trivially falsified from user mode.

 ## Threat model